cyle/spacegame-server/README.md

 Pretty simple: `node server.js` for now.
 Players connecting with their clients must enter the IP or hostname of this server.

+If you are just starting, I also suggest running `node utils/build-new-area.js` to build the starting area.

+Right now the mongodb ID of this "starting area" is defined on line 72 of `server.js`, so you'll probably need to update that with your starting area.

 ## Server Functionality

 - keeps track of all players currently connected